evaliu1/CarND-Term1-P2/README.md

 I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ## 2. Final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)